MartaNaranjoEipperle/baby-tools-shop-forked/GUIDE-Django.md

 ### Configuration

 - Django settings and configurations are located in `babyshop_app/babyshop/settings.py`.
-Here, you can modify database settings, installed apps, and middleware, for example.
+Here, you can modify database settings, installed apps, and middleware, among others.

-- To add template directories (`templates`), we added the following paths under `DIRS` in the settings:
+- To add template directories (`templates`), the following paths were included under `DIRS` in the settings:
     ```python
     TEMPLATES = [
         {